What Shoulder Injuries Occur in Kids?

 Shoulder injuries are common in children and adolescents, particularly in children who are very active and in those who participate in organized sports.
 Athletes in sports involving overhead activity such as baseball, volleyball and swimming are exceptionally prone to shoulder injury.

-OVERUSE INJURY: Injuries that occur over time because of repetitive activity are known as overuse injuries.
+Injuries that occur over time because of repetitive activity are known as overuse injuries.
 For example, chronic shoulder pain that occurs with throwing in baseball players may be related to overuse and inflammation around the growth plate in the upper part of the humerus bone.
 This injury is referred to as Little League Shoulder, or proximal humeral epiphysiolysis.
-Overuse injury can also occur in the soft-tissues of the shoulder (Tendons, ligaments, capsule, etc) instead of in the growth plate.
+Overuse injury also can occur in the soft-tissues of the shoulder (tendons, ligaments, capsule, etc.) instead of in the growth plate.
 Depending on the symptoms, this injury may be referred to as rotator cuff tendonitis or impingement.
 Some athletes suffer from recurrent shoulder instability that interferes with their ability to continue with their sport.

 Pain and swelling present after an acute trauma indicate a musculoskeletal injury.
 The pain may be generalized to the area or be specific to one particular location.
 Severe pain, numbness, tingling, and restriction of motion may indicate more serious injury.
 Chronic (or overuse) injury may present more gradually, with more vague complaints of pain that is made worse with overhead activity.
 Overhead athletes may notice a decline in their performance due to the pain.